jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 --

-### What Better.js Can Do For Your Classes
+### What Can Better.js Do For Your Classes?

-* Verify strong typing of your class properties
+* Verify strong typing of your class properties.

-* Verify strong typing of your constructor arguments
+* Verify strong typing of your constructor arguments.

-* Support private for properties and functions
+* Support private for properties and functions.

 --